Sonic Labyrinth: Development and release

 Sonic Labyrinth was developed by Minato Giken, and published by Sega.
-It was released in Japan on 17 November 1995, in North America that November, and in Europe around October or November.
+It was released in Japan on November 17, 1995, in North America that November, and in Europe around October or November.
 The game was included in Sonic Adventure DX (2003) as an unlockable bonus, and in the compilation Sonic Mega Collection Plus (2004).
-It was rereleased for the Nintendo 3DS on the Japanese eShop digital distribution platform on 16 May 2012.
-It was later released in Europe on 5 October 2012, and in North America on 17 June 2013.
-The North American release came as part of a campaign by Nintendo to release 8-bit games on the 3DS eShop following a draught of releases on the distribution service.
+It was rereleased for the Nintendo 3DS on the Japanese eShop digital distribution platform on May 16, 2012.
+It was later released in Europe on May 10, 2012, and in North America on June 17, 2013.
+The North American release came as part of a campaign by Nintendo to release 8-bit games on the 3DS eShop following a drought of releases on the distribution service.
 The game does not take advantage of the system's 3D stereoscopic functionality.
+It was also included alongside the other Game Gear games in the series in Sonic Origins Plus, released on June 23, 2023.